fenago/power-bi-quickstart/Instructions/20778C_MOD02_DEMO.md

 5. When the script completes, press any key to close the window.

-6. Start **Microsoft SQL Server Management Studio 18**, and connect to the **MIA-SQL** database engine instance using Windows authentication.
+6. Start **Microsoft SQL Server Management Studio 18**, and connect to the **localhost** database engine instance using Windows authentication.

 7. Open the **Demo.ssmssln** solution in the **D:\\Demofiles\\Mod02\\Demo** folder.